-When you sell on CarGurus, funds are verified.
-Payments are processed as part of a secure online transaction, with fraud protection of up to $75,000.
+When you use CarGurus Pay, payments are processed as part of a secure online transaction with fraud protection of up to $75,000 — and the company says you’ll receive payment directly into your bank account within three days.
 This means no worrying about cash transactions or dealing with bank checks.

 Get cash for a junk car

 If you need to sell a vehicle that has extensive damage, is missing paperwork or is inoperable, you may be able to sell it through Cars.com’s partner site, Peddle.
-Peddle will assess your vehicle and may even give you some cash, depending on the car’s condition.
+Peddle will assess your vehicle and may even give you some cash, regardless of the car’s condition.

 Perhaps best known for its car vending machines, Carvana is an online used-car marketplace founded in 2012 to help people easily and quickly buy, sell and trade in cars.